-• Faithandmarriage.com This is a ministry, as they describe, that is “dedicated to providing the encouragement and support needed when you’re standing for marriage restoration.
+• Faithandmarriageministries.org This is a ministry, as they describe, that is “dedicated to providing the encouragement and support needed when you’re standing for marriage restoration.
 Even if you are already divorced, or the only one who wants to save your marriage, we know that through the love, power and grace of Jesus Christ, the restoration of your marriage is NOT hopeless or impossible, even after years of separation or divorce.”

-• Focusministries1.org, with co-founders and Brenda Branson Paula Silva.
-This is a not-for-profit organization devoted to offer hope, encouragement, education, and assistance to women who are struggling in difficult circumstances, including spousal abuse.
+• Focusministries1.org with co-founders and Brenda Branson Paula Silva.
+This is a not-for-profit organization devoted to offer hope, encouragement, education, and assistance to women who are struggling in difficult circumstances.
+This is also including spousal abuse.
 With offices in Illinois and Kentucky, FOCUS Ministries provides help for women suffering the horror of domestic violence.

 For an online referral, please fill out a referral request form and submit it to our staff.
 They will be in touch with you in as timely a manner as possible.
 Unfortunately, we do not have area counselor referrals outside of North America.”
-However, they DO have web sites for a variety of other countries such as Australia, Canada, China, Costa Rica, Ireland, Malaysia, Singapore, South Africa, and Taiwan, which may be able to direct you to counselors in your area when you contact them.
+However, they DO have web sites for a variety of other countries.
+They include: Australia, Canada, Costa Rica, Ireland, Malaysia, Singapore, South Africa, and Taiwan.
+These countries may be able to direct you to counselors in your area when you contact them.

 • Inverseministries.org This is a ministry with Clint and Penny Bragg, who remarried after an eleven-year divorce.
 Through the work of Inverse Ministries, Clint and Penny share their testimony of reconciliation and have written several publications to challenge believers to be reconciled to God, then to one another.
 Their story of reconciliation has been featured on CBN’s The 700 Club, RBC Ministries Words to Live By Radio Program, and Christianity Today’s Marriage Partnership Magazine.

 • Marriagebuilders.com.
 This web site has so many wonderful helps for those who are experiencing trouble in their marriages.
 You’ll find links to hundreds of articles that will guide you through an understanding of how to build and maintain a mutually enjoyable marriage including a huge section on recovery from INFIDELITY.
 Founded by Willard Harley, PhD, author of “His Needs, Her Needs,” Marriage Builders is an organization devoted to helping couples learn how to fall in love and stay in love… forever and how to recover if your marriage gets off track.